spatialaudio/python-rtmixer/README.rst

     python3 -m pip install -e . --user

-PortAudio doesn't have to be installed for the compilation of the extension module, but ``portaudio.h`` must be available.

 If you just want to compile the C extension module (without installing the ``rtmixer`` module), you can run this::